Keep the frontier wild

 So keep the frontier wild.
 There’s an unlimited amount of territory out here, enough for everyone who has something to say to find someone to listen.

-2 thoughts on “Keep the frontier wild”
+2 responses to “Keep the frontier wild”